 No referral is required.
 You can book a consultation directly with our surgical team to have your big toe evaluated and discuss whether fusion is the right option for your condition.

-Schedule a consultation to discuss your big toe pain and explore whether First MTP joint fusion is the right long-term solution for you.
+Schedule a consultation to discuss your big toe pain and explore whether first MTP joint fusion is the right long-term solution for you.
+No referral required.